fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

     The customer IDs and account numbers in your output will be different from the example output.
 Remember that they're sequential values based on a randomly generated initial value.

     > [!TIP]
     > If you encounter any issues while completing this exercise, review the provided code snippets and compare them to your own code.
 Pay close attention to the syntax and structure of the code.
-If you're still having trouble, you can the solution code In the samples that you downloaded at the beginning of this exercise.
-To view the solution navigate to the LP1SampleApps/Classes_M3/Solution folder and open the Solution project in Visual Studio Code.
+If you're still having trouble, you can review the solution code in the sample apps that you downloaded at the beginning of this exercise.
+To view the Classes_M3 solution, navigate to the LP1SampleApps/Classes_M3/Solution folder and open the Solution project in Visual Studio Code.

 ## Split the BankCustomer class into two partial class files